slamice/wri/fiction/hipsters/first-draft/ch03 - work.md

 "I don't know him."

 "He's a good guy, you'd like him."
-Every other word from her was lightly hurkled with a distant tired smile.
+She hurkled every other word with a distant tired smile.
 "He's a university radio station coordinator.
 His friend works at Happy Blue Cat so we got to watch so many old documentaries.
 Rare ones about doctors in the sixties and bikes."

 "Like stunt bikes?"

 "All kinds of bikes."
-And then, "Are you alright?"
+She slumped, "Are you alright?"

 "I'm totally fine.
 Absolutely nothing happened."

 "How's Renee?
 She never comes out."

-"Yea she's doing her drum circle tonight.
+I slumped"Yea she's doing her drum circle tonight.
 The nativities."

 Selina shrugged.
 I pushed the envelope and the coffee mug against my cheek.